r-anttila/r-anttila.github.io/_pages/cv.md

 * May 2021 - Aug 2021: Trainee
   * Nokia
   * Duties included: Test automation development using Python.
 Maintenance of existing web APIs, and data parsing, formatting and visualization using the pandas library for python.
-  * Used tools and technologies: Python, Django, Git, Linux, Docker, ElasticSearch
+  * Tools and technologies: Python, Django, Git, Linux, Docker, ElasticSearch

 * Sep 2020 - Mar 2021: Teaching Assistant
   * University of Oulu